About GSA Schedule

 - Written justification for offered pricing

 - Proof that the price is fair and reasonable (The GSA contracting officer will negotiate and make the final determination on fair and reasonable pricing)

 View the Schedule solicitations for a complete list of evaluation factors and terms and conditions by Schedule.

-GSA Schedules have been synopsized on FedBizOpps and satisfy the requirements of the Competition in Contracting Act (Pub.
+GSA Schedules have been synopsized in Contract Opportunities on SAM.gov and satisfy the requirements of the Competition in Contracting Act (Pub.
 Law 98-369) and FAR Part 5, Publicizing Contract Actions.
-Therefore, in general, competitive (fair opportunity) Schedule Orders and Blanket Purchase Agreements (BPAs) are not required to be synopsized in FedBizOpps.
+Therefore, in general, competitive (fair opportunity) Schedule Orders and Blanket Purchase Agreements (BPAs) are not required to be synopsized on SAM.gov.
 Please note exceptions apply.